 Speaking of signing the work, Kevin says almost emotionally, “What else is there?”
 He reluctantly hints that in a way it is a “leaving behind of something,” but he finishes strongly by saying, “You know . . . to let them know you were here.”

-Kevin, one the few individuals I met on the floor trained in classical furniture making (most come up through the ranks), suggested that what I was looking at was what he called, “the evolution of 21st Century Cabinetmaking.”
+I met a few individuals on the “floor.”
+Kevin, for example, trained in classical furniture-making, but most come up through the ranks.
+What I was seeing he called, “the evolution of 21st Century Cabinetmaking.”
 There I was witnessing a perfect blending of traditional and modern processes, practices and methods.

 … To Last a Lifetime

 When I ask about custom work, I am referred to Michael Phelps’ now Twit-famous bed.
-A custom-sized version of Moser’s Vita frame and set in a high altitude chamber.
-It is not infrequent that catalog pieces are tweaked in some way to customer specifications.
-But many true custom pieces are also produced … “kitchen cabs?” . . .
-I heard them mentioned.
-To put it plainly, though, “custom” is easily accomplished within Moser’s framework, after all – Everything is Built to Order.
+A custom-sized version of Moser’s Vita frame (pictured at right) and set in a high altitude chamber.
+Catalog pieces are frequently tweaked in some way to customer specifications.
+But many true custom pieces are also produced.
+Kitchen cabs? … I heard them mentioned.
+To put it plainly, “custom” is common within Moser’s framework, after all – Everything is Built to Order.

 There are a couple pieces, from my trip, that I must call out specifically: The High Stool and the BowBack Stool, seats inspired by a John Deere tractor seat and a Harley Davidson motorcycle saddle, respectively.
 And man . . . one word to describe these = Comfortable.
 (My theory is — it’s all in that little divider and those cheek thingys… idk.)
 And speaking of comfort, whew!
 Can anyone say “nap time”?
 Right here >> the Chaise (yep, and just “The Chaise.”)